Giving to the Honors College

-- Stewart Memorial Fund (ASPIRE): Provides direct support for student applications for nationally competitive scholarships or fellowships.
-Past students have received Rhodes, Truman, and Goldwater scholarships.
-Activities funded by the Stewart Memorial Fund may include travel to scholarship interviews, supplemental funding for study abroad awards, and research project development.
+- Activities that directly support a student’s application for nationally competitive scholarships or fellowships.
+These activities may include travel to scholarship interviews, supplemental funding for study abroad awards, and research projects development.

 The William E. Collins Alumni Society, named for the second director of the Honors